Marchen/esj71web/web/childcare.md

 ## Application (in advance only)

 The application will be accepted from January 17th (Wednesday) to 23:59 on February 20th (Tuesday) 2024.
-The application page will be available from January 17th.
+Please apply using [this application form](https://forms.gle/mscwZxBbaBgwg6LUA).
+Please note that you will not be able to receive a childcare subsidy without the advanced application.
 We will send you e-mail for confirmation when we receive your application.
 If you do not receive a reply by the end of February, please contact the ESJ71 childcare staffs ([nursery@esj.ne.jp](mailto:nursery@esj.ne.jp)).

 ## Submission of receipt